 All King's students are covered by the King's Students' Union (KSU) Health and Dental Care Plan.
 The Health Care Plan supplements, not replaces, the provincial health care plan which covers Canadian students.
-Please contact the KSU for complete details.

-Students are required to pay the KSU Health and Dental plan fees by the Fall term due date.
-Students who have existing supplementary coverage may opt out of the KSU Health and Dental Care Plan by providing proof of equivalent coverage by the Fall term tuition and fee due date.
-A credit entry will be made to your student account that will be applied to tuition and fees for the Winter term.
-For more information on how to opt out, please refer to www.ksu.ca.
+Students are required to pay the KSU Health and Dental plan fees by the fall term fee due date.
+Students who have existing supplementary coverage may opt out of the KSU Health and Dental Care Plan by providing proof of equivalent coverage by the Fall term fee due date.
+A credit entry will be made to ones student account that will be applied to future fees.

+More information can be found at www.ksu.ca.